-2.7 Business Permits
+2.8 Business Permits

-2.7.1 Business permits are available to those employed at premises located within the boundary of a CPZ.
+2.8.1 Business permits are available to those employed at premises located within the boundary of a CPZ.
 A letter from the company is required to confirm employment.

-2.7.2 Business permits can be used in Slaithwaite Road Car Park and Clarendon Rise Car Park.
-Business permits are not valid for use in resident only parking bays or bays designated for specific use such as disabled parking bays.
+2.8.2 Business permits can be used in Slaithwaite Road Car Park and Clarendon Rise Car Park.
+Business permits are not valid for use in resident only parking bays or bays designated for specific use, such as disabled parking bays.

-2.7.3 Business permits can be purchased for six or twelve months.
+2.8.3 Business permits can be purchased for six or twelve months.
 Business parking permits will be sold for Lewisham Council car parks only on a monthly pro-rata rate.
 Permit charges vary depending on the emissions level of the vehicle.
-A diesel surcharge also applies, except where the vehicle conforms to the most recent vehicle emissions standards (Euro VI standards or higher).
+A surcharge also applies, except where the vehicle conforms to the most recent vehicle emissions standards (Euro VI standards or higher).

-2.7.4 Nationally-registered charities, who are in receipt of a Lewisham Council grant, will be eligible for a concession to the business permit rate (a charity permit - see section 2.10).
+2.8.4 Nationally-registered charities, who are in receipt of a Lewisham Council grant, will be eligible for a concession to the business permit rate (a charity permit - see section 2.10).
 The charity will be able to purchase a business permit at the resident permit rate provided the vehicle(s) is registered to the Charity and that the Charity's operating business is located within the boundary of a CPZ.

-2.7.5 Staff permits are a specific type of business permit available to Lewisham Council staff at the standard business permit rates.
+2.8.5 Staff permits are a specific type of business permit available to Lewisham Council staff at the standard business permit rates.
 These may only be used in the Laurence House and Holbeach Road car parks.

-2.8 Resident Visitor Vouchers
+2.9 Resident Visitor Vouchers

 2.8.1 Visitor vouchers are available for purchase to residents who live within the boundary of a CPZ.
-Permits may not be available for residents of new developments in line with the Council's planning policy (see CPZ scheme rules in section 2.2).